177Lu-DOTA therapy – 100 mCi

 Potential Side Effects

-• Mild nausea, fatigue, or abdominal discomfort
+• Mild stomach discomfort

-• Dry mouth or metallic taste
+• Dry mouth or a metallic taste

 Who Should Avoid PRRT?